-Upon the consummation of the IPO, the Company issued 170,000 shares of common stock to Chardan Capital Markets, LLC, or Chardan, and upon the closing of our business combination, the Company 28,750 shares of common stock to Chardan, representing a deferred discount equal to 0.5% of the amount sold in the Company's IPO in the form of stock at a price of \$10.00 per share, or together, the Chardan Issuances.
-Chardan was the sole book-running manager and representative of the underwriters for the Company's IPO.
+Upon the consummation of the IPO, MCAD issued 170,000 shares of our common stock to Chardan, and upon the closing of the Business Combination, the Company issued 28,750 shares of our common stock to Chardan, representing a deferred discount equal to 0.5% of the amount sold in the IPO in the form of stock at a price of \$10.00 per share (together, the "Chardan Issuances").
+Chardan was the sole book-running manager and representative of the underwriters for the IPO.
 No underwriting discounts or commissions were paid with respect to such sales.
 The securities issued in connection with the Chardan Issuances were not registered under the Securities Act, in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act.